rgrrrrrba/rgrrrrrba.github.io/_posts/post/2014-05-27-adding-dependency-injection-to-a-monogame-application.md

         base.Initialize();
     }

 This hasn't changed.
-It enables the free drag gesture, to light up on touch, and calls the `base.Initialize()` method.
+It enables the free drag gesture to light up on touch, and calls the `base.Initialize()` method.
 It seems that a lot of inherited classes need to call the base method.
 In my opinion this design is a bit fragile and another good reason to replace it with some abstractions.

 Now here are the first few lines of my new `LoadContent()` method: